Skip to content

 How do I know if my stress level is too high?

 Key signs of excessive stress include persistent sleep problems, chronic fatigue, difficulty concentrating, frequent headaches or muscle tension, mood swings, appetite changes, and social withdrawal.
-If you experience several of these simultaneously for more than 2 weeks, your stress level may be clinically significant.
+If you experience several of these simultaneously for more than 2 weeks, it may warrant talking to a professional.

 Can stress be measured objectively?

 Yes.
-Heart rate variability (HRV) is the gold standard biomarker for autonomic stress.
-Lower HRV correlates with higher stress.
-Wearable devices can track HRV continuously, providing objective data alongside subjective assessments like this questionnaire.
+Heart rate variability (HRV) is a widely used biomarker for autonomic stress.
+Lower HRV tends to correlate with higher stress.
+Wearable devices can track HRV continuously, providing objective data alongside subjective self-checks like this questionnaire.
 Cortisol levels in saliva or blood are another objective measure.

 What is the difference between acute and chronic stress?